heisenberg1804/Documentation-Assistant-for-technical-teams-/README.md

-# Human-in-the-Loop LangGraph Demo (FastAPI + React)
+# HITL-project

-This project demonstrates a realistic Human-in-the-Loop (HITL) workflow using [LangGraph](https://github.com/langchain-ai/langgraph), embedded inside a Python FastAPI backend, with a React frontend.
+A Human-in-the-Loop (HITL) workflow implementation using FastAPI backend and React frontend, with streaming capabilities and real-time human feedback integration.
 It is designed as a learning resource for developers interested in building interactive AI agent flows that pause for human input and then resume execution.

 ## What is Human-in-the-Loop (HITL)?